 - Don’t be tempted to eat for two!

 Talk to your medical team about physical activity.
 Exercise is a key part of diabetes management, but can sometimes be risky (for example, if you have high blood pressure).
 Keep your pulse rate below 140 beats per minute at all times.

 Step 3: Get your treatment plan right.

 If you have Type 1 diabetes, talk about your insulin dosage with an endocrinologist: the amount of insulin you need may double or possibly triple during pregnancy.
-Women with Type 2 diabetes who use only oral medication (like metformin) before pregnancy may require insulin at some point.
-The good news is that metformin is safe to take during pregnancy.
+Women with Type 2 diabetes who use only oral medication before pregnancy may require insulin at some point.
+The good news is that Type 2 diabetes medication is safe to take during pregnancy.